Rob--W/extension-dev-tools/safari/README.md

     After creating the `.pfx` file, I copied it (securely!) to my Windows VM (which is running Safari).
     I installed the certificate (`.pfx`), and Safari finally recognized my certificate!

+## Refreshing an expired certificate
+Extension certificates issued by Apple expire after 1 year.
+Update your certificate as follows:

+1. Submit the CSR file to Apple (may be the same as the one created at step 2 at the "Certificate" section).
+2. Download `safari_extension.cer` from Apple.
+3. Repeat step 3 of section "Building (automated, Linux/Mac)".